conan-io/docs/versioning/lockfiles/introduction.rst

     Greetings Release!

 That's it.
-We managed to depend on ``pkga/0.1@user/testing`` instead of the ``pkga/0.2@user/testing`` even if the later satisfy the version range and is available in the cache, because we reproduced the same dependency graph at the time the lockfile was captured.
+We managed to depend on ``pkga/0.1@user/testing`` instead of the ``pkga/0.2@user/testing`` even if the later satisfies the version range and is available in the cache.
+Using the same dependency was possible because we used the information stored in the lockfile.

 Immutability